ChronoByte404/TheMechanic57/README.md

 - Has a voice interface. (using OpenAI's Whisper)
 - A Discord interface, to allow remote control and TTS output through a Discord VC.
 - Natural Language Generation using a combination of GPT4All, Carter and Intent Classification Responses for forced behaviours.
-- Controls PC functions such as Spotify, Word, Web browser, Tuya integration, and many more...
+- Controls TV & PC functions, such as Spotify, Word, Web browser, Tuya integration, and many more...
 - Closed source, but an API service will soon be available for NLP and NLG.

 AI Discord Moderator named 'Ultron' using Lily's AI.